-$\mu Vision2$ contains a software simulator supporting debugging either via software on a host-PC or in target hardware.
-When operated in conjunction with the Keil Monitor resident in target hardware, $\mu Vision2$ enable the following debugging functions:
+$\mu$ Vision2 contains a software simulator supporting debugging either via software on a host-PC or in target hardware.
+When operated in conjunction with the Keil Monitor resident in target hardware $\mu$ Vision2 enable the following debugging functions:

-- run/halt.
+- run/halt,

 - set breakpoints,

 - examine/change memory,

 - view the stack,

 - view/set peripheral information

 - apply virtual external signals.

-$\mu Vision2$ has a performance analysis feature to ensure your code runs efficiently.
-In addition, $\mu Vision2$ has a disassembler/assembler that allows the modification of user code without recompiling.
-The evaluation version of $\mu Vision2$ is restricted to a 8 kByte in code.
-The evaluation version does not have a starting address restriction.
-An useful object code is produced.

-There are no other than these restrictions, the tool set works exactly as the full version does.
-This allows you to completely evaluate the features and power of Keil products on the PHYTEC target board.
-The full version has no restrictions and is completely ANSI compliant.
+$\mu$ Vision2 has a performance analysis feature to ensure your code runs efficiently.
+In addition, $\mu$ Vision2 has a disassembler/assembler that allows the modification of user code without recompiling.
+The evaluation version of $\mu$ Vision2 is restricted to a 8 kByte in manipulable code.
+Other than this restriction the evaluation tool chain (EK) functions exactly as does the full (PK) version.
+The evaluation version does not have a starting address restriction and produces useful object code.
+This allows you to fully evaluate the features and power of Keil products on the PHYTEC target board.
+The PK full version has no restrictions and is fully ANSI compliant.